-Kai is 59 years old.
-He established a life-long connection to Frederick County as a young boy, visiting his grandparents’ old farm in the Catoctin Mountains.
-Kai and his family moved to Frederick eighteen years ago, and now live in northern Frederick County.
-In many ways Kai has been engaged in the civic life of Frederick County since moving here to stay in 1995.
-In 2006, he was elected to the Frederick County Board of County Commissioners, where he served through 2010.
+Kai established a life-long connection to Frederick County as a young boy, visiting his grandparents’ old farm in the Catoctin Mountains.
+Kai and his family settled into their forever home almost twenty-five years ago, where they now live in northern Frederick County.

 Also, over the last three years, Kai has been a host on “Eye on our Community,” a local talk radio about show discussing issues, events and more with community leaders and others in Frederick County.
 You can find a link to most of those discussions and interviews here.